 Federal Housing Administration (FHA) Home Loan Program

 An FHA loan is a home mortgage that allows for a purchase or refinance with a low down payment and is insured by the Federal Housing Administration.
-FHA’s mortgage insurance programs help low- and moderate-income families become homeowners by lowering the cost of financing.

 Some of the benefits include:

-- Down payment requirements can be low.
+- Down payment requirements are low.